Parry Osayande: Career in the Nigerian Police Force

 Osayande's first appointment in the Nigerian police force was station officer of the central police station, Ibadan in 1961.
 In the following year, he was part of the armed force sent to contain the Agbekoya uprisings in the defunct Western region.
 The Agbekoya uprising constituted of people mainly from the present-day South-west geopolitical zone of Nigeria who was agitating for a reduction in taxes.
 These uprisings led to the death of thousands of people.
 In 1962, Osayande was appointed Station officer of the central police station, Benin and later that year, he was appointed staff officer at the Ogbomosho Police station.
 In 1964, he was made staff officer in charge of Training at the state Headquarters in Ibadan.
 In 1965, Osayande was drafted to the government house, Ibadan as ADC the Governor of the Western Region, Sir Odeleye Fadahunsi.
-Osayande held this post until the first military coup d'etat in January 1965.
+Osayande held this post until the first military coup d'état in January 1965.
 After the military takeover, Osayande was made ADC to Lt.
 Col. Adekunle Fajuyi, Military Governor of the then Western Region.
-Between 1966 to 1972, Osayande was a Divisional Police Officer of different police divisions in several parts of the country at different intervals.
+Between 1966 and 1972, Osayande was a Divisional Police Officer of different police divisions in several parts of the country at different intervals.
 Among these divisions were Ikire division, Lanlate division, Ahoada division, Ogoni division and Diobu Division.
 During his time as a divisional officer, Osayande went on several operation assignments including Operation (Wet ie) in the defunct western region which culminated in the 1966 coup.
 During the Nigerian Civil war, Osayande was drafted to the war front in Port Harcourt to take part in the police action against Col. Ojukwu's rebellion.
 In 1969, he was drafted to aid in the quelling of the Owo riot which led to the deposition of the Olowo of Owo, Olateru Olagbegi II.
 In 1974, he was made Chief Superintendent of Police at Port Harcourt, a position which lasted until 1975.
-Between 1978-1978, Osayande held the position of Assistant commissioner in charge of personnel at the Police Headquarters, Lagos.
-He would later become the Officer in charge of Bendel State Criminal Investigation Department between 1978-1980.
-In 1981, he was made officer in charge of, Railway Police command, Lagos.
-According to the former Inspector General of Police, Solomon Arase, "In June 1981, arising from the necessity for the Force to take ownership in the preparation, defence and utilization of its financial resources, the Nigeria Police Budget Unit was established under the headship of Retired DIG Parry Osayande, NPM, CON, the former Chairman of Police Service Commission who was then a Commissioner of Police."
+Between 1975 and 1978, Osayande held the position of Assistant commissioner in charge of personnel at the Police Headquarters, Lagos.
+He would later become the Officer in charge of Bendel State Criminal Investigation Department between 1978 and 1980.
+In 1981, he was made a Deputy Commissioner of police in charge of, Railway Police command, Lagos.
+According to the former Inspector General of Police, Solomon Arase, "In June 1981, arising from the necessity for the Force to take ownership in the preparation, defence and utilization of its financial resources, the Nigeria Police Budget Unit was established under the headship of Retired DIG Parry Osayande, NPM, Mni, CFR, the former Chairman of Police Service Commission who was then a Commissioner of Police."
 Osayande held the position of Commissioner of Police in charge of Police Budget for five years.
-He would later become Commissioner in charge of Benue state command, Makurdi.
-Osayande was Commissioner of police in charge of Bendel state in 1986 and Commissioner of Police in charge of Cross River and Akwa Ibom State between 1986 to 1988.
+He would later become Commissioner in charge of Benue state command, Makurdi in 1985.
+Osayande was Commissioner of police in charge of Bendel state in 1986 and Commissioner of Police in charge of Cross River and Akwa Ibom State between 1988 and 1990.
 In 1990, Osayande was made Deputy Inspector-General of Police in charge of Force Operations at Lagos and later in 1992, he headed the force intelligence and investigation bureau, Lagos.
 During his time as Deputy Inspector General of Police, Osayande directed the operations which aimed at restoring peace to Bauchi and later on Kano.
 At this time, religious riots were on the rise in several parts of Northern Nigeria which led to the death of thousands of people.
-In 1992, Osayande led a police unit to Namibia to ensure a smooth and peaceful election process in Namibia.
+He was again moved as Deputy Inspector General of police to become the DIG in Charge of operations and in 1992, Osayande led a police unit to Namibia to ensure a smooth and peaceful election process in Namibia.
 The police unit led by Osayande was one among 41 police forces across the world which arrived Namibia for the same mission.
 The year 1992, marked the end of Parry Osayande's career in the Nigerian Police force.
 He retired from the Police force as Deputy Inspector General of Police.